 To access this report go to MonsterInsights > Reports

 The process remains the same for all other plugins.
 But at the end of plugins like GADWP you will have to copy the code and paste it.
 Except that everything remains the same.

 The data will take some time to aggregate.
-In a couple of hours you will be the data being displayed on your Google Analytics dashboard.
+In a couple of hours, you will see the data being displayed on your Google Analytics dashboard.

 So far, the Google analytics is the winner.
 That doesn’t mean jetpack isn’t worth it.
 I use both of them on my blog.
 Why?

-Well jetpack gives me a quick overview on what is happening on my blog at evey 30 minutes.
+Well, jetpack gives me a quick overview of what is happening on my blog at every 30 minutes.
 This includes the top searches and top posts along with total views I got.